ftlabs/order-order/README.md

 -   _Debate scheduling_
     -   Set date/time for debate to open or close
     -   Set date/time for debate's voting to open or close
+-   _Debate/Debate type edit version history_
+    -   admin changing the details of the debate/debateType - admin opening/closing the debate/voting

 ## Questions